 On the R&B front, Waveland Canada curated a virtual concert series: Toronto R&B Sounds.
-Every Saturday, local Toronto artists perform intimate, live sets for your viewing pleasure.
-Toronto R&B Sounds tickets are available online and concerts run until the end of November.
+Enjoy local artists as they perform intimate, live sets for your viewing pleasure.
+Toronto R&B Sounds tickets are available online for concerts running throughout the holiday season.

 In the same vein, URGNT’s mission is to have the city’s incredible (now empty) venues play host to even more incredible musicians.
 The “ad hoc crowd-funded livestream series” streams shows out to at-home audiences: 19 concerts from 19 different venues.
 And although URGNT’s first season of live concerts is complete, they plan to stream more in the future.
 Until then, check out their Youtube channel for past shows.